 Below you can see the S2 and 645Z sensor size comparison.

-Leica S2 and Pentax 645Z have almost the same sensor size so none of them has any significant advantage over other in this area.
+Leica S2 and Pentax 645Z have almost the same sensor size so none of them has any significant advantage over other in providing control over depth of field when used with same focal length and aperture.